DWFlanagan/ntrh/raw_markdown.md

 Introduction
 ------------

 _Not the Rensselaer Handbook_ is intended to be a source of invaluable knowledge concerning the activities of students at RPI.
-It is written to be used as a reference guide to not only surviving at RPI, but for surviving with _style._ You could almost call _Not the Handbook_ the \`\`Passer-by's Guide to Rensselaer.''
+It is written to be used as a reference guide to not only surviving at RPI, but for surviving with _style._ You could almost call _Not the Handbook_ the "Passer-by's Guide to Rensselaer."
 However, we won't. _Not the Handbook_ is not intended to be used as a collector's item, a scholastic aid, or a measure of the literary skill of the students involved, but rather as a tool to aid current, past and future students of RPI, in their attempts to live at and work with the school.

 The staff of _Not the Handbook_ would like to thank the many hours of help it received from: the Association of Computer Machinery for the funds to digitally prepare the text; the Archives Department of the Folsom Library, whose staff were most helpful in preparing the history section of the text, and for other random items of information; and the Information and Personal Assistance Center for their cooperation with our Chapter of Lists investigations.
 Finally, we would like to thank the entire school for being the crazy institution it is, for how else could this thing be created?